vitessio/website/content/en/docs/user-guides/operating-vitess/backup-and-restore/creating-a-backup.md

 * -backup_engine_implementation=xtrabackup
 * -xtrabackup_user string
 	* The string should be the user that xtrabackup will use to connect to the database server.
-This user must have the necessary privileges.
+This user must have the [necessary privileges](https://www.percona.com/doc/percona-xtrabackup/2.4/using_xtrabackup/privileges.html#permissions-and-privileges-needed).

 Required for MySQL 8.0:

 * -xtrabackup_stream_mode=xbstream
-* -xtrabackup_backup_flags=--no-server-version-check

 ### Run the following vtctl command to create a backup: